Fedora31/no-hats-bgum/programs/README.md

 # nhcustom

-Thank you for trying out this little project.

 nhcustom is a (wip) application whose purpose is to modify the no-hats-bgum mod.
 It looks for a configuration file named "config.txt" and executes the actions specified in it.